How to Install Pip on CentOS 7

 When installing python modules globally you should prefer to install distribution provided python modules using

 yum because they are tested to work properly on CentOS 7.
-Use pip to install python modules globally only if there is no
+Use pip to install python modules globally only if there is no rpm package

-rpm package for the python module.
+for the python module.

 Virtual Environments allows you to install Python modules in an isolated location for a specific project, rather than being installed globally.
-This way you do not have to worry of affecting other Python projects.
+This way you do not have to worry about affecting other Python projects.

 Installing pip on CentOS